Floobits/gurgitator/README.md

-task-eater
+gurgitator
 ==========

-Watch for new files
+Watch for new files in a directory.
+Eat them and run jobs contained in them.